superbizon2003/RN-Honeywell-barcode-reader/README.md

-# React Native Honeywell Barcode Reader for todoletos QR
+# React Native Honeywell Barcode Reader for todoboletos QR APP

-This package works with Honeywell devices that have an integrated barcode scanner, like the Honeywell EDA50K (tested).
+This package works with Honeywell devices that have an integrated barcode scanner, like the Honeywell EDA50K and EDA51 (tested).

-Actually, I custom from https://github.com/Volst/react-native-honeywell-scanner but fix cannot remove event listener (even you close the reader).
-And if you don't remove, the event will fire twice, triple... more and more times when you call `addListener` until you kill the app.
+This version fixed the event will fire twice.

-The bug at here is you can not remove event listener by call `DeviceEventEmitter.removeListener(eventName, handler)` since it doesn't have this method.
-Follow here: https://stackoverflow.com/questions/36886628/how-do-you-remove-a-listener-from-react-natives-eventemitter-instance
+This version is a fork from https://github.com/duytq94/react-native-honeywell-barcode-reader

 ## Installation

 ```
-npm i react-native-honeywell-barcode-reader
+npm i honeywell-todoboletos-qr
 ```

 ## Link automatically:

 ```
-react-native link react-native-honeywell-barcode-reader
+react-native link honeywell-todoboletos-qr
 ```

 ## Link manually (recommend):

 1. In `app\build.gradle` add

 ```
-compile project(':react-native-honeywell-barcode-reader')
+compile project(':honeywell-todoboletos-qr')
 ```

 2. In `settings.gradle` add

 ```
-include ':react-native-honeywell-barcode-reader'
+include ':honeywell-todoboletos-qr'
-project(':react-native-honeywell-barcode-reader').projectDir = new File(rootProject.projectDir, '../node_modules/react-native-honeywell-barcode-reader/android')
+project(':honeywell-todoboletos-qr').projectDir = new File(rootProject.projectDir, '../node_modules/honeywell-todoboletos-qr/android')
 ```

 3. In `MainApplication.java`

 Add this line to import package

 ```
 import com.duytq94.HoneywellBarcodeReader.HoneywellBarcodeReaderPackage;
 ```

 and add this line to getPackages()

 ```
 new HoneywellBarcodeReaderPackage()
 ```